JakobLiebig/neuralchess/README.md

 was < −1.5 and Draw if the cp evaluation was between these 2 values"*

-The total number of items was reduced to compensate for the uneven distribution of outcomes in the data set. (white: 27%, black: 14%, draw: 59%)
+The total number of positions was reduced to compensate for the uneven distribution of outcomes in the data set. (white: 27%, black: 14%, draw: 59%)